f5devcentral/f5-agility-labs-firewall/docs/class1/module2/lab2.rst

 This traffic will be blocked by the virtual Server rule.

-**Navigation** Click on the Virtual Server Rules Icon to get more specific information
+Click on the Virtual Server Rules Icon to get more specific information.

 Click **Next** to continue.